Saturday, September 28, 2024

 Congenital Cysts: Examples are Renal, Hepatic, Intestinal cysts,

-How congenital cysts develop. - Those organs, like liver and kidneys, have two sources of origin during the embryonic stage.
-At the end, two developed structures are jointed together and the partition wall is absorbed, making it a functional organ.
-When one or more points of union between them fails to disappear, fluid accumulate.
-In case of liver bile accumulate and urine in case of simple renal cysts.
+How congenital cysts develop. - Those organs, like the liver and kidneys, have two sources of origin during the embryonic stage.
+In the end, two developed structures are joined together and the partition wall is absorbed, making it a functional organ.
+When one or more points of union between them fail to disappear, fluid accumulates.
+In the case of the liver, bile accumulates and urine in the case of simple renal cysts.

 Infective Cysts: Example - Lung abscess.